Jack Regan (rugby union)

 Jack Regan (born 9 May 1997) is an Irish rugby union player, currently playing for the Highlanders in Super Rugby and the Mitre 10 Cup side Otago Rugby.
 He previously played for Irish Pro14 team Ulster Rugby.
 He plays as a lock.

 Career

-Regan started playing rugby underage at Birr RFC in Co.
-Offaly and was part of the Leinster under-age set up.
+Regan started playing rugby underage at Birr RFC in County Offaly and was part of the Leinster under-age set up.